SteamReviewAnalysis/SteamReviewAnalysis.github.io/index.md

     </div>
 </div>

-Looking at the content of these games' reviews to try and find what patterns may have been found by the program, several elements are striking.
+Looking at the content of these games' reviews to try and find what patterns may have been found by our embedding method, several elements are striking.
 The four games' reviews have frequent references to terms referring to:
 - the story in a highly positive way, commenting on the quality of the writing
 - emotions, with words such as 'feelings', 'cry', 'sad', 'happy'
 - comments on the games not being focused on gameplay